halanzi/whack-an-avacado/README.md

 Every avocado they hit will turn into guacamole and points will be added to the user.
 Every round has limited time and the avocados should appear randomly from the holes.

-Note, both the timer, avacado, and audio aren't available now.
+(_ Note: both the timer, avacado, and audio aren't available now. _)

 ## Core technologies used